wegue-oss/wegue/docs/gallery.md

 ## [Rain and Flood Hazard Map](https://www.starkregengefahr.de/baden-wuerttemberg/glems/)

 An application showing urban flooding events for different regions depending on various environmental scenarios.
-It is embeded in a Wordpress page und makes use of the `appCtx` parameter in the URL for instantly navigating to the desired region.
+It is embeded in a Wordpress page and makes use of the `appCtx` parameter in the URL for instantly navigating to the desired region.

 ![screenshot rain and flood hazard](_media/screenshot_starkregengefahr.jpg)